Dorothy Parker: Hollywood

-Her marriage to Campbell was tempestuous, with tensions exacerbated by Parker's increasing alcohol consumption and Campbell's long-term affair with a married woman in Europe during World War II.
-They divorced in 1947, remarried in 1950, then separated in 1952 when Parker moved back to New York.
-From 1957 to 1962, she lived at the Volney Residential Hotel on Manhattan's Upper East Side and wrote book reviews for Esquire magazine.
+Her marriage to Campbell was tempestuous, with tensions exacerbated by her increasing alcohol consumption and by his long-term affair with a married woman in Europe during World War II.
+Parker and Campbell divorced in 1947, remarried in 1950, and then separated again in 1952 when she moved back to New York.
+From 1957 to 1962, she wrote book reviews for Esquire.
 Her writing became increasingly erratic owing to her continued abuse of alcohol.
-She returned to Hollywood in 1961, reconciled with Campbell, and collaborated with him on a number of unproduced projects until Campbell died from a drug overdose in 1963.
+She returned to Hollywood in 1961, reconciled once more with Campbell, and collaborated with him on a number of unproduced projects until Campbell died from a drug overdose in 1963.